azat-co/practicalnode/chapter15/chapter15.md

 ![](media/aws-ecs-11.png)

 Launch the cluster.
 It might take a few minutes.
-Lalala

 ![](media/aws-ecs-12.png)